MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/healthattestation-csp.md

 Boot debugging can be disabled or enabled by using the following commands in WMI or a PowerShell script:

--   To disable boot debugging, type **bcdedit.exe /set {current} bootdebug off**
+- To disable boot debugging, type **bcdedit.exe /set {current} bootdebug off**.
--   To enable boot debugging, type **bcdedit.exe /set {current} bootdebug on**
+- To enable boot debugging, type **bcdedit.exe /set {current} bootdebug on**.

 If BootdebuggingEnabled = 0 (False), then allow access.

 If BootDebuggingEnabled = 1 (True), then take one of the following actions that align with your enterprise policies:

--   Disallow all access
+- Disallow all access.
--   Disallow access to HBI assets
+- Disallow access to HBI assets.
 - Place the device in a watch list to monitor the device more closely for potential risks.
 - Trigger a corrective action, such as enabling VSM using WMI or a PowerShell script.

 <a href="" id="oskerneldebuggingenabled"></a>**OSKernelDebuggingEnabled**